Code-Institute-Submissions/User-Centric-Milestone-Project-Gym/README.md

 ### Acknowledgements

-Code Institute Class Project for inspiration for simple design, brad traversy (nav & grid), w3schools.com for when i got a brain freeze, and my Mentor Victor Miclovich fo keeping me calm and directing me to where i needed to go.
+Code Institute Class Project for inspiration for simple design, brad traversy (nav menu & grid design), w3schools.com for when i got a brain freeze, and my Mentor Victor Miclovich for keeping me calm and directing me to where i needed to go.